National Digital Mental Health Study

 • Prepare your space to ensure you are in a private location, where you can access a tablet or laptop in order to speak with the study team member via Zoom, have access to your Apple Watch and iPhone, and have access to stable Wi-Fi for the duration of the assessment

-• You must have access to a stable Wi-Fi connection during your intake assessment, and it is strongly recommended to have access to a secondary device (tablet or laptop) in addition to your iPhone for the assessment.
+• You must have access to a stable Wi-Fi connection during your intake assessment, and you will need access to a secondary device (tablet or laptop) in addition to your iPhone for the assessment.

 • If you have not completed these tasks prior to the intake assessment, the study team will have to reschedule your session, and if unable to reschedule within the required time period, you will be unable to continue in the study.